-The Dragon Soul Saga is the sequel to Myths of the Mirror.
+The Dragon Soul Saga

-Eye of Fire, Book I
+Eye of Fire, Book II

 In the epic sequel to Myths of the Mirror, black-barred cells groan open as webbed wings sweep the sky.
 The dragons fly free of their bonds, as do the ruthless men who enslaved them.